-- Parties should ensure that the principal holder for each Permit issued submits to the appropriate authority a report describing the activities undertaken.
-Such reports should include, as appropriate, the information identified in the visit report form contained in the Guide to the Preparation of Management Plans for Antarctic Specially Protected Areas.
-If appropriate, the national authority should also forward a copy of the visit report to the Party that proposed the Management Plan, to assist in managing the Area and reviewing the Management Plan. - Parties should maintain a record of such activities and, in the Annual Exchange of Information, should provide summary descriptions of activities conducted by persons subject to their jurisdiction, in sufficient detail to allow evaluation of the effectiveness of the Management Plan.
-Parties should, wherever possible, deposit originals or copies of such original reports in a publicly accessible archive to maintain a record of usage, for the purpose of any review of the Management Plan and in organising the scientific use of the Area. - Where access to the sub-surface component of the Area is undertaken, reports shall additionally document the location of drilling sites to an accuracy of ±1m, details of the drilling method and type of drilling fluid used.
+- The principal Permit holder for each visit to the Area shall submit a report to the appropriate authority after the visit has been completed in accordance with national procedures and permit conditions. - Such reports should include, as appropriate, the information identified in the visit report form contained in Appendix 2 of the Guide to the Preparation of Management Plans for Antarctic Specially Protected Areas (Resolution 2 (2011)).
+If appropriate, the national authority should also forward a copy of the visit report to the Party that proposed the Management Plan, to assist in managing the Area and reviewing the Management Plan. - Parties should, wherever possible, deposit originals or copies of such original reports in a publicly accessible archive to maintain a record of usage, for the purpose of any review of the Management Plan and in organising the scientific use of the Area. - Where access to the sub-surface component of the Area is undertaken, reports shall additionally document the location of drilling sites to an accuracy of ±1m, details of the drilling method and type of drilling fluid used.
 Any contamination of the sub-surface environment shall be reported.
-Reports shall include the results of monitoring carried out to assess the effectiveness of contamination control measures, particularly those relating to microbial control. - The appropriate authority should be notified of any activities / measures undertaken, and / or of any materials released and not removed, that were not included in the authorized permit.
+Reports shall include the results of monitoring carried out to assess the effectiveness of contamination control measures, particularly those relating to microbial control. - The appropriate authority should be notified of any activities / measures that might have exceptionally been undertaken, or anything removed, or anything released and not removed, that were not included in the authorized permit.